 The courts have also said that the question of whether the circumstances of the signing was fair will often be subsumed in the question of whether the document is fair at the point of divorce.
 Is your pre-nup going to be considered fair, if you were to divorce?
 Life events change circumstances, and asset pots change too, In my opinion, the pre-nup is a document that needs to evolve over time as life events occur, to keep fairness within reach.
 This can be done using a “post-nuptial agreement”, a contract during marriage.

-A regular review of the pre-nup may avoid tricky issues arising on divorce, and as more couples enter pre-nups, I hope that they also consider how they can keep those agreements fair, as their lives evolve together.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+A regular review of the pre-nup may avoid tricky issues arising on divorce, and as more couples enter pre-nups, I hope that they also consider how they can keep those agreements fair, as their lives evolve together.Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
-If you would like to book an initial phone consultation at no cost, please complete our online questionnaire.
-Copyright 2013-2019 Rainscourt Law LLP.
+If you would like to book an initial phone consultation at no cost, please contact us today.
+We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
+Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.